justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 ## 2. Catan implementation

-&emsp; I implemented Catan in Python; you can find the code on my GitHub repository distributed amongst 5 files:
+&emsp; I coded my own version of Catan in Python in order to utilize PyTorch; you can find the code on my GitHub repository distributed amongst 5 files:

 <ul style="list-style-position: outside; padding-left: 25px;">